 After graduating from Harvard, Ma was ready to shift his career into overdrive.
 But instead, it came to a halt when he was forced to undergo a risky back surgery for a severe case of scoliosis.

 He wore a body cast for six months and was not allowed to play at all during his recovery.
 Despite the risks of his surgery, the operation ended up being a success.
 From then on, he was in high demand, sometimes booking concerts years in advance.

 Experimentation and innovation have become the hallmarks of Yo-Yo Ma's career.
 His relentless pursuit of new challenges has brought classical music to a much larger audience than ever before.
+In fact, while he is a classical musician, he is known for his versatility and wide-ranging interests in different musical genres.
+He's delved into Baroque pieces, American bluegrass, as well as traditional Chinese music.
 While the results may be open to question, his passion is not.

 In 2000, Ma was given the opportunity to expand his audience beyond his wildest dreams: Film director Ang Lee asked him to play on the sound track for the film Crouching Tiger, Hidden Dragon, which went on to become an astounding success, winning four Academy Awards in 2011—for best foreign-language film, art direction, cinematography and, most importantly for Ma, best original score.